rharkov/ProjectDatabase/README.md

 ASSIGNED table has two foreign keys: PaperId and ReviewerId.

 POPULATING

 I have successfully populated each table with three instances.
-The data is not very realistic but it was done to understand how to populate the data.
+The data is not very realistic but it was done to understand how to populate the data using SQL scripts.

 CONCLUSION